ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

 Aggregate Grain: Plan (including Free/Paid and Total) / Metric Time Grain: 28-day (likely last 28 days of the month) Use case: Paid SaaS xMAU, SaaS SpO
-(GitLab.com Plan/Metric mart aggregated by month.
-Trying to mimic Self-managed usage ping format by getting the count of each event that happened in the last 28 days.
+(Trying to mimic Self-managed usage ping format by getting the count of each event that happened in the last 28 days.
  Effectively ignoring the first two or three days of each month.)

 {% enddocs %}

 {% docs mart_usage_namespace_daily %}

-GitLab.com Namespace-Level mart - Sourced from fct_event_usage_metrics

-This table contains all gitlab.com events with additional dimensions and other facilitating fields and then is aggregated at the namespace level.
+Type of Data: gitlab.com db usage events
+Aggregate Grain: Namespace
+Time Grain: Day
+Use case: everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges

 {% enddocs %}

 {% docs mart_usage_instance_daily %}

-GitLab.com Event-Level mart - Sourced from fct_event_usage_metrics

-This table contains all gitlab.com events with additional dimensions and other facilitating fields and then is aggregated at the instance level.
+Type of Data: gitlab.com db usage events
+Aggregate Grain: Instance
+Time Grain: Day
+Use case: everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges

 {% enddocs %}